10 French Pharmacy Skincare Must-Haves

 At only a handful will you find so much as mascara.
 Lip balm, maybe, not lipstick.
 And exactly zero products with glitter.

-What that means is that even at a skincare product mecca like City Pharma (pictured above, and it’s as grim as it looks), you’ll be faced with walls filled with products — mostly in rather plain white packaging.
+What that means is that even at a skincare product mecca like City Pharma, you’ll be faced with walls filled with products — mostly in rather plain white packaging.
 Most of them look more or less interchangeable, so it helps to have a little of intel on what’s worth buying and what’s just another boring day cream.
 Here, my picks.